elhenro/vhost-multidomains-server/README.md

 # vhost-multidomains-server
 info:

-just move the 2 folders in $GOPATH/src/github.com/elhenro/
+the 2 folders would be in $GOPATH/src/github.com/elhenro/ of course, normally you would go get them